-The Cloud Connector feature in VxVM enables you to use cloud storage as a tier to manage your storage needs with agility and flexibility.
+The cloud connectors enable you to use cloud storage as a tier to manage your storage needs with agility and flexibility.
 You can build a hybrid storage environment that seamlessly integrates local on-premise storage with cloud storage.

-With the Cloud Connectors, you can migrate data from on-premise storage to cloud storage.
+With the cloud connectors, you can migrate data from on-premise storage to cloud storage.
 Expensive DAS and SAN storage can thus be freed up for mission-critical data or high performance applications while less-frequently used data can be moved to the cloud tier.